At a Glance

 ✨Tip Number 2

-Network with professionals already working in the field of criminal justice and substance misuse.
-Attend relevant workshops or seminars to build connections and gain insights that could give you an edge in your application.
+Network with professionals in the field of criminal justice and substance misuse.
+Attend relevant workshops or seminars to connect with others who can provide insights or even referrals to opportunities within organisations like ours.

 ✨Tip Number 3

-Stay updated on the latest evidence-based practices in recovery and harm reduction.
-Being knowledgeable about current trends and interventions will show your dedication to providing high-quality support to service users.
+Stay updated on best practices in harm reduction and recovery interventions.
+Being knowledgeable about current trends and evidence-based practices will show your dedication to providing high-quality support to service users.

 ✨Tip Number 4

 Prepare to discuss your experience with complex clients during the interview.
-Be ready to share specific examples of how you've successfully supported individuals with substance misuse issues, highlighting your problem-solving skills and resilience.
+Be ready to share specific examples of how you've successfully supported individuals with substance misuse issues, as this will highlight your suitability for the role.

 We think you need these skills to ace Criminal Justice Worker